Updated on November 27, 2023

 Listed below are some treatment options you can seek out for soma addiction:

-Supervised medical detox is often required as part of Soma addiction treatment.
+• Supervised medical detox: It’s often required as part of Soma addiction treatment.
 If you have become addicted to Soma, your doctor will direct you to start tapering the dosage.

-An inpatient program is best suited for a person with severe addiction.
-A patient lives at the rehab center during treatment, adheres to a highly structured schedule, and has around-the-clock medical care on-site.
+• Inpatient program: During treatment, a person lives at the rehab center, adheres to a highly structured schedule, and receives around-the-clock medical care on-site.

 Get matched with an affordable mental health counselor